xerial/sbt-sonatype/README.md

 ```
 ### Parallelizing Builds When Sharing A Working Folder

-When you are sharing a working folder, you can parallelize publishSigned step for each module and each Scala binary version:
+When you are sharing a working folder, you can parallelize publishSigned step for each module or for each Scala binary version:

 - Run multiple publishSigned tasks in parallel
 - Finally, run `sonatypeBundleRelease`